System Design Space

 Sharding

-Routing by shard key and load distribution.
+Routing by shard key and distributing load across partitions.

 Integration between systems